kylejenner/vpc_lattice_demo/README.md

 # vpc_lattice demo
 Note - published date 15/03/23.
-VPC Lattice is in preview and only accessed by request, the AWS account used for the request will be enabled for VPC Lattice.
-Region is in the demo is us-west-2 due to preview.
+VPC Lattice was in preview at time of publication.
+Region is in the demo is us-west-2.
+Service is now GA meaning other regions can be used.
+Demo has been tested since service has gone GA.

 # Step one - prerequisites